 Hospital Epidemiology and Antimicrobial Stewardship

-In collaboration with the Boston VA health care system, BMC has implemented a new training track in hospital epidemiology for BMC ID fellows.
-The goal of the Healthcare Epidemiology and Antibiotic Stewardship (HE-AS) Track within the Boston Medical Center (BMC) Infectious Disease Fellowship Program is to prepare trainees for a career in academic hospital epidemiology, incorporating practical hands-on skills while providing mentorship and resources towards focused academic research.
-In the absence of a formal ACGME-approved training program in healthcare epidemiology and antimicrobial stewardship, this dedicated advanced training program will position our trainees as competitive candidates for academic hospital epidemiology positions and, for some, form the foundation for a successful research career.
-It also leverages and augments existing strengths of the BUSM ID Fellowship Program, including faculty with nationally recognized expertise in those areas and the availability of diverse facilities such as the VA and the Massachusetts Department of Public Health.
-The advanced track includes a third year of training, based at the Boston VA health care system.
+The goal of the Healthcare Epidemiology and Antimicrobial Stewardship (HE-AS) Track within the Boston Medical Center (BMC) Infectious Disease Fellowship Program is to prepare trainees for a career in academic hospital epidemiology and antimicrobial stewardship, incorporating practical hands-on skills training while providing mentorship and resources towards focused academic research.
+In the absence of a formal ACGME-approved training program in HE-AS, this dedicated advanced training program will position our trainees as competitive candidates for academic HE-AS positions and, for some, form the foundation for a successful research career.
+It leverages existing strengths of the BUSM ID Fellowship Program and BMC and VA Boston Healthcare System (VABHS) faculty.
+In fact, our faculty are recognized leaders in HE-AS and have chaired important guideline panels and committees for ID and hospital epidemiology professional societies.
+In addition to our resources at BMC and the VABHS, we have strong professional connections with the Massachusetts Department of Public Health.
+Our HE-AS track also leverages the high priority of health equity and community medicine at BMC to include projects that seek to provide equitable care for all our patients.
+The advanced track includes a third year of training, based at the VABHS.

 - Provide practical training in healthcare epidemiology/antibiotic stewardship

-- Provide didactic instruction in disciplines of epidemiology and biostatistics
+- Provide instruction in disciplines of epidemiology and biostatistics, implementation and improvement science, and qualitative research methods.

 - Provide research mentorship

-A. Core experience: Practical training in antibiotic stewardship /healthcare epidemiology:
+A. Core experience: Practical training in antibiotic stewardship /healthcare epidemiology (Year 2 of fellowship training):

 The trainee will learn how to perform the core activities of the hospital epidemiologist or antimicrobial steward through active participation as a member of both the infection control and antimicrobial stewardship teams.
 Those activities will begin in the second year of fellowship training (first year of the HE-AS track) and, for trainees in the advanced track, will continue throughout the two-year training period with progressive responsibility and independence.